Earned Secure Attachment for Adult Children of Dysfunctional Families

 Avoidant Attachment: The avoidantly attached person often detaches themselves from relationships, struggles with intimacy, and prefers independence.
 They may quickly withdraw or create distance when overwhelmed or facing conflict.

 Disorganized Attachment: The disorganized attached person can exhibit both anxious and avoidant behaviors, creating a push-pull dynamic.
-They may crave close connection and appear needy at times, but quickly withdraw or create distance when overwhelmed when people get too close.
+They may crave close connections and appear needy at times, but quickly withdraw or create distance when overwhelmed by people getting too close.
 Survivors of abuse may inherit a disorganized attachment from unpredictable caregivers- simultaneously longing for comfort, and being terrified of what comes next.

 The Challenges of Attachment for Adult Children of Dysfunctional Families